 Frank Russell Wadsworth (1874-1905)

-Please credit Illinois Historical Art Project and Author: Ronald G. Pisano (in loving memory)
+Please credit Illinois Historical Art Project and Author: Ronald G. Pisano (in loving memory) © Illinois Historical Art Project

 Relatively little is known about the personal life and artistic career of Francis (Frank) Russell Wadsworth who died prematurely at the age of thirty-one while visiting Spain on a painting excursion.
-Even the cause of his death in 1905 is clouded in mystery, described only as “autumnal fever” in local obituaries.
+Even the cause of his death in 1905 is clouded in some mystery, described as “autumnal fever” in local obituaries.
 One thing is definite, however, he died at the height of his powers as an artist at a time when he was beginning to garner impressive prizes and awards for his work.
 In 1904, just a year before his death, he won the prestigious Young Fortnightly Club Prize of $100 for a painting he exhibited at the Chicago and Vicinity annual exhibition held at the Art Institute of Chicago.
 One critic astutely described Wadsworth as a young artist who paints “...in a manner in advance of his generation.”
 This comment echoed that of another writer who, just the previous year, confidently predicted: “Wadsworth is going a long way with his art, promising to command our attention for many years.”
 Sadly, fate denied Frank Wadsworth the opportunities of fulfilling this prophesy.
 However, in his short life, his talent flourished and his work was widely exhibited.

 Wadsworth’s skills were developed early in his home town of Chicago, where he began his art studies at the Art Institute of Chicago.
 These skills were later sharpened under the tutelage of America’s master technician and ever-popular teacher William Merritt Chase, who became a close friend of the Wadsworth family and mentor to Frank.
 Wadsworth’s amazingly compact progress can be traced by the limited facts that have come to light about his training, his exhibition history and most importantly, his art.
 Based on the works mentioned in exhibition catalogues and reviews of his art during a brief career, it is likely he painted fewer than one hundred works.
 His paintings were exhibited in seven known cities: New York and Philadelphia on the East Coast; Nashville in the South; Pittsburgh, Cincinnati and St. Louis in the Midwest and Chicago, where at least two- thirds of his known oeuvre was shown.